Shin Megami Tensei IV

 The player is called "Futsuo Hero" and is using a Strange Journey sprite.
 The demons are White Rider, Pisaca, and Asherah.
 Interestingly, "Futsuo" is a name used for the SMT1 protagonist in Kazuma Kaneko Complete Illustration Works.
 White Rider's attack description is "To One Enemy, Effect: None" (敵単体/１回 /追加・なし).
 Finally, demons cannot defend in the final game as they could in earlier SMT titles.

 The player is called Flynn here, but uses a sprite of the protagonist from the first game.
-The demons are White Rider, Thor, Asherah (party row), Pisaca, Nekomata, Tao Tie/Toutetsu (unused until Apocalypse), and Goblin on the second row, Mokoi, Koppa Tengu, Apsaras, Sylph (asleep) on the third row, and Katakirauwa and Ganesha on the final row.
+The demons are White Rider, Thor, Asherah (party row), Pisaca, Nekomata, Tao Tie/Toutetsu, and Goblin on the second row, Mokoi, Koppa Tengu, Apsaras, Sylph (asleep) on the third row, and Katakirauwa and Ganesha on the final row.
 There is a "x2" mark on White Rider's status icon, but the significance of this is unknown.

-There are several status effects that don't exist in the final, including Bomb (used in Soul Hackers), Down (used in Persona titles, and probably evolved into Smirk), Paralyze (only its lighter version, Bind, is used), and Close (used and localized as "Mute" in Apocalypse).
+There are several status effects that don't exist in the final, including Bomb (used in Soul Hackers), Down (used in Persona titles and probably evolved into Smirk, but interestingly uses the icon of the "Strain" status condition from Strange Journey), Paralyze (only its lighter version, Bind, is used), and Close (used and localized as "Mute" in Apocalypse).
 Paralyze uses the same abbreviation as in other titles of the series such as SMT:If and SMT2.

 Yet another command window for combat, presumably a mockup later in development since the "white squares" background is present.
 This time the protagonist sprite is the main character from Strange Journey.
 Fittingly, the first demon is Mastema, with Asherah (again) and the Soul Hackers version of Pixie (the final game uses the series staple Pixie design).
 R is used to initiate Auto-Battle in the final version, but here X is used, with R seemingly being relegated to Guest Party Members.
 There is an unusual "SP" gauge on the hero here, the use of which is unknown, but might be connected to the Assist Gauge in Apocalypse.
 The protagonist's name here is "主人公八文字まで", which means "Hero('s name) is limit 8 characters.".